Samadhi Sutta Talks

 Samadhi Sutta – The Purpose and Practice of Concentration

-Samadhi Sutta – The Purpose and Practice of Concentration shows the proper use of Shamatha-Vipassana meditation practice within the broader framework of the Eightfold Path.
+The Samadhi Sutta shows the proper use of Jhana meditation practice within the broader framework of the Eightfold Path.
 The word meditation in modern Buddhist practice has many applications.
 It is often used as contemplation or analysis.
 Topics popular for contemplation or analysis are suffering, emptiness, Buddha-Nature, conditionality, and many others.
-This over-emphasizes simple and direct teachings leading to distraction by analysis.
+These over-emphasizes simple and direct teachings leading to distraction by analysis.

 The Samadhi Sutta